jennielees/leagueoflegends-python/README.md

 Valid regions: `euw, eune, na, tr, br`.

 Note: not all API functions support all regions.
 Check Riot documentation if you run into weird errors.
 At time of writing, `na, euw, eune` regions are valid for all calls.

+Static data calls run against a `global` domain with a slightly different API URL format.

 ####set_api_version